 - Use essential oils such as lavender that promote sleep.

-- You can take supplements such as melatonin on those days when the stress may have been overwhelming.
+- You can take supplements to help promote your body’s natural ability to create melatonin on those days when the stress may have been overwhelming.

 - Read a few pages of a book before bed.

-- Drink a glass of warm milk or tea that promote sleep, such as chamomile, valerian root, or passionflower.
+- Drink a glass of warm milk or tea that promotes sleep, such as chamomile, valerian root, or passionflower.

 Determining the root cause of stress in your life can be the first step in healing.

 Therapy can be quite expensive; however, over the years, therapists have adjusted the way they practice and offer phone and Zoom appointments and treatment based on tiered levels based on your income.

 The less you make, the lower the cost of your session.